cotrin8672/kyme.nvim/README.md

 These items are still rough roadmap notes and may change as the plugin evolves.

-- Manage running tasks through the same provider-oriented model
+- Add optional quickfix/status integrations on top of the current provider-oriented execution model
 - Expand CI and automated test coverage
 - Add hooks for task lifecycle events such as start, completion, and failure